What is the New York Health Act?

-New York Health is legislation in New York State that would provide comprehensive, universal health coverage for every New Yorker and would replace private insurance company coverage.
+New York Health is legislation in New York State that would provide comprehensive, universal health coverage for every New York resident and worker, replacing existing private insurance company coverage.
 You and your health care providers work to keep you healthy.
 New York Health pays the bill.
 This plan is similar to Medicare or the Canadian system — but better.

 Instead of having to worry about getting health insurance through your job, spouse, or buying it on your own, all New Yorkers would automatically have their healthcare covered by a public statewide fund, regardless of age, employment, or financial means.
 Everyone would have access to healthcare the way everyone has access to the fire department, libraries, and schools – public services provided without your ever having to worry about a bill.

-Every day, five New Yorkers die needlessly due to lack of health coverage.
+Every day, as many as three New Yorkers die needlessly due to lack of health coverage.
 It’s so common that it no longer makes the headlines.
 In the last ten years, an estimated 20,000 New Yorkers died unnecessarily due to lack of health insurance.
 Over 1 million New Yorkers lack health insurance, and millions more have plans that would bankrupt them when faced with a medical emergency.

 If you’re lucky enough to have a decent health plan, chances are you have been forced to cover more of the cost every year, while having to fight denials and limitations.
 The fees charged by private insurers have risen by over 50% in the last five years throughout the state.
 New Yorkers deserve better.
 We should not have to plan our jobs and lives around how to pay for essential healthcare.